AliAtaollahi/CPS_IOT_HW/README.md

 This project develops a system to control the entry and exit of individuals in a company using IoT technologies.
 The system utilizes RFID for identification and an Arduino board equipped with an ENC28J60 Ethernet module to handle door mechanisms and data transmission.
 A simple web server is implemented in the cloud to manage access permissions, and a monitoring system is set up to track and display entry events.

-## Features
+## Key Features

-- **RFID Authentication:** Utilizes RFID sensors and tags to identify individuals entering or exiting the facility.
+- **RFID Authentication:** Utilizes RFID sensors and tags for identifying individuals.
 - **Arduino Control:** Manages door operations such as opening and closing based on authentication status using a servo motor.
 - **Web Server:** Hosts a simple server in the cloud to store a list of authorized individuals and handle authentication requests.
 - **Monitoring System:** A GUI monitoring system that displays entry events as they occur, developed using Qt and WebSockets for live data updates.